 The Galleries of the Interchurch Center Present Pause.
 Remember.
 Reflect.
 9/11 Twenty Years On.
 Tom Bosket, Bob Gore, Zhen Guo, & Woolpunk ®.
-The Opening Reception will take place September 9th, 5 – 7PM.
+On view from September 9 – October 27, 2021.

 This exhibition provides viewers with a meditative space and visual framework from which they can pause and reflect on the events of September 11th and the after effects of that day.
 The four artists in this exhibition were living and working in New York City and Jersey City at the time of the terrorist attacks on 9/11.